zho7611/dg/README.md

 - For Windows
    - Install DirectX SDK June 2010
    - Needs Visual Studio 2008 SP1
+- Other platforms are not supported for now

 How to build
 ------------
 Clone a copy of the main dg git repo by running:

 ```dos